joecritch/behave.js/README.md

 </div>
 ```

-Here, we no longer reference `Toggle` from `data-behavior`, but instead define it as a child of the new `Panel` behavior.
+We no longer reference `Toggle` from `data-behavior`, but instead define it as a child of the new `Panel` behavior.

 Here is the new `Panel` behavior.
 (No changes would be required to `Toggle` at this point.)